greenreader9/NameSilo-PHP-API-Wrapper/README.md

 ### What Validation is done?

 Pretty much none.
+It does check that you used the bulkAPI for `registerDomainDrop`, and that you are not trying to call the `bidAuctions` function.
+It also requires that you send in all paramaters that NameSilo marks as always required.

-Any mistakes are sent to the NameSilo API, and it will (hopefully) return a helpful error message.
+Any other mistakes are sent to the NameSilo API, and it will (hopefully) return a helpful error message.
 See [API Errors Here](https://www.namesilo.com/api-reference) -> Click `Responce Codes`

 ## How to read the responce?